3. Human knowledge management process

 Preconceptions and emotions

-The preconceptions are hardly negative in the theory of knowledge; they are necessary to avoid thought repetition and constant mental reasoning; at the same time, the preconceptions can act as a real limit of knowledge and its innovation.
+The assumptions and prejudices are hardly negative in the theory of knowledge; they are necessary to avoid thought repetition and constant mental reasoning; at the same time, they can act as a real limit of knowledge and its innovation.

-When the knowledge management process has sufficiently developed an idea and reached a conclusion, it incorporates the idea into the memory to avoid repeating the entire process over again.
-Typically, the essential preconceptions are immediately loaded into the memory every day, forming part of what is called a person's character.
+When the knowledge management process has sufficiently developed an idea and reached a conclusion, it records it to avoid repeating the entire process over again.
+Typically, the essential preconceptions are immediately loaded into the memory every day, establishing part of what is called a person's character.

 Regarding the computer knowledge, we can assimilate the preconceptions to direct links, an association of files, or other similar mechanisms.

-One of the first characteristics of computer abilities that stands out is their capacity to repeat or carry out instructions previously saved.
-In order to achieve automatism, the computers need a program loaded in the memory.
+One of the characteristics of computer abilities that stand out is their capacity to repeat or carry out instructions previously saved.
+The computers need a program loaded in the memory to achieve automatism.

 The human knowledge management system is much more powerful than any existing computer, but it also needs previously developed programs loaded into operative or immediate memory to work.
 These programs or cognitive processes are somewhat similar to the preconceptions but have an operative nature, and are usually programs, small functions, or groups of them.

 Driving a car

-When we are not driving, the relevant knowledge and experiences related to driving are in our brain, but they are not active; once we enter a car, these programs are activated or loaded into operative memory.
-This cognitive process is intense if we are sitting in the driver's seat.
+When we are not driving, the related knowledge and experiences are in our brain, but they are not active; once we enter a vehicle, the operative memory loads those programs.
+The cognitive process is intense for the driver.

-Another clarifying example influencing whether we are relaxed or not is how much control of the immediate surroundings we have.
-When the knowledge management process loads a security program, it affects how the senses operate and the capacity of rapid response of our body's muscles; we are not, however, referring to the effect adrenaline produces.
+Another clarifying example is the control of the immediate surroundings.
+When the knowledge management process loads a security program, it affects how the senses operate and the capacity of the rapid response of the body's muscles; this process does not correspond with the adrenaline effect.